Signature Decomposition Method Applying to Pair Trading: Introduction

-However, the application of signature in trading strategies has not been systematically studied.
-Although some effort has been made so far for combining signature with LSTM, Transformer and other models for time series analysis \cite{Levin2013,Chevyrev2016}, these studies mostly focus however on single path prediction, but not on joint paths.
+Nevertheless, the application of signature in trading strategies has not been systematically studied.
+Although some effort has been made so far to combine signature with LSTM, Transformer and other models for time series analysis \citep{Levin2013,Chevyrev2016}, these studies mostly focus, however, on single-path prediction, but not on joint paths.
 In addition, the traditional truncated signature is limited due to the well-known curse of dimensionality: the number of $n$-order signature features for $d$-dimensional path increases by $O(d^n)$ level, leading to high computational complexity when the signature method is applied to multi-asset portfolio directly.
+Moreover, while the mathematical formulation of the signature is elegant, its interpretation within financial markets remains somewhat abstract.
+This lack of concrete intuition can hinder its practical utility as an indicator for trading decision.
 In our view, how to reasonably construct feature extraction indexes based on signature method and scientifically apply them in statistical arbitrage models is the key to optimize the trading strategy.